sirouk/quilibrium-node-exporter/README.md

 # Quilibrium Node Exporter

-Quilibrium Metrics Exporter for Prometheus provides access to your Quilibrium network node by exposing essential metrics to Prometheus.
-This should help make the job of monitoring your node health, performance, and other vital statistics much easier.
+This Quilibrium metrics exporter is a tool that should simplify the task of exposing metrics from your Quilibrium network node for consumption by Prometheus.
+This is a basic start, but will eventually provide robust data to help you monitor node health, performance, and other vital statistics when paired with Grafana.

 I will continue to add additional metrics as they become available.
+Eventually, I will add a Grafana template.

-Feel free to open an issue for suggestions!
+Feel free to contribute!

 ## Features

 - Designed to work out-of-the-box with the latest release of Quilibrium node
-- Gathers detailed metrics from the Quilibrium node, including peer information, network status, and more.
+- Gathers detailed metrics from the Quilibrium node into a single call
-- Suitable for monitoring individual nodes.
+- Suitable for monitoring an individual node

 ## Prerequisites

 - Python 3.x
 - Flask
 - A running instance of Quilibrium network node with REST endpoint exposed (locally)
-- Prometheus & Grafana (for visualization, steps and template will be added later)
+- Prometheus (Grafana details will be added later for consuming Prometheus and providing visualization)

 ## Installation